davatron5000/NodebotUI/README.md

 ##Goals of this POC

-* Really I just want to run the high level structure of nodebotui.js and nodebotui-client.js by some developers who are smarter than me
+* Really I just want to run the high level structure of nodebotui.js and nodebotui-client.js by some developers who are smarter than me.
 * In the console take a look at the global nodebotui object.
 This is what we pass to the server once the page has loaded.

 ##To Do